nullstack/nullstack.github.io/articles/getting-started.md

 Create full-stack javascript applications within seconds using *npx* to generate your project files from the latest template.

-replace project-name with your project name and run the command below to start a project:
+Replace project-name with your project name and run the command below to start a project:

 ```sh
 npx create-nullstack-app project-name
 ```

-cd into the generated folder:
+Change directory to the generated folder:

 ```sh
 cd app-name
 ```

-install the dependencies:
+Install the dependencies:

 ```sh
 npm install
 ```

-start the application in development mode:
+Start the application in development mode:

 ```sh
 npm start